the-collab-lab/tcl-56-smart-shopping-list/README.md

 <!-- USAGE EXAMPLES -->
 ## Usage

- - Create a new list or join an existing list
+ - Create a new list or join an existing list.
+    - You can find the name of your list in Chippy's dialog box.
+Share your list with anyone!
- - Add items to your shopping list
+ - Add items to your shopping list based on how frequent you typically purchase these items.
+ - See a label (Soon, Kinda Soon, Not Soon, Inactive) for each item.
+    - Soon: 7 days or fewer until the next purchase
+    - Kinda Soon: between 7 & 30 days until the next purchase
+    - Not Soon: 30 days or more until the next purchase
+    - Inactive: 60 days have passed since the last purchase
+ - Label is assigned based on the smart shopping algorithm prediction of when the item will need to be purchased again.
+This is calculcated based on three factors:
+      -  total purchases
+      -  date last purchased
+      -  date next purchase prediction
- - Shop for your items and update them purchased by clicking the square input box
+ - Shop for your items and mark them as purchased by clicking the square input box.
+ - Filter through your list of items using the search bar.
- - Delete items that are no longer in your rotation or have become inactive(over 60 days since last purchased)
+ - Delete items that are no longer in your rotation or have become inactive(over 60 days since last purchased).